Erotica (song)

 "Erotica" is a song by American singer Madonna from her fifth studio album of the same name (1992).
-It was written and produced by both Madonna and Shep Pettibone, with additional writing from Anthony Shimkin.
+It was written by Madonna, Shep Pettibone, and Anthony Shimkin and was produced by Madonna and Pettibone.
 In Australia and most European countries, the song was released as the album's lead single on September 29, 1992; in the United States, it was set to be released the following day, but after being leaked and played on several radio stations, the release date was held back until October 13.
 The song continued Madonna's exploration of spoken word vocals, which she had introduced in "Justify My Love" (1990).
-A pop hip-hop and dance song with Middle Eastern influences, its lyrics talk about S&M, with the singer using the pseudonym Dita and inviting her lover to be submissive while she makes love to him.
+A pop hip-hop and dance song with Middle Eastern influences, its lyrics talk about sadomasochism, with the singer using the alter ego Dita and inviting her lover to be submissive while she makes love to him.

 Upon release, "Erotica" was generally well received by music critics, with some deeming it one of Madonna's darkest and most experimental songs; in retrospective reviews, the song is now considered one of her best singles.
-It performed well commercially, debuting at number 13 on the US Billboard Hot 100 ―becoming one of the highest debuts on the chart history at the time― and peaking at number three.
-It also saw success on the Hot Dance Club Play chart, where it reached the top position.
+It performed well commercially, debuting at number 13 on the US Billboard Hot 100―becoming one of the highest debuts on the chart history at the time―and peaking at number three.
+It also saw success on the Dance Club Play chart, where it reached the top position.
 Overseas, the song was also successful, peaking in the top 10 of several countries, including the United Kingdom, Australia, Denmark, and Portugal.
 In Finland, Hungary, Italy and Greece, it peaked at number one.

 The accompanying music video was directed by Fabien Baron, and features scenes of Madonna dressed as a masked dominatrix interspersed with footage of the making of her Sex book; it is combined with appearances by Naomi Campbell and Isabella Rossellini, among others.
 The video was highly controversial, being aired by MTV only three times, all after the 10pm watershed, before being completely banned.
-Madonna has included "Erotica" in three of her concert tours, the last being The MDNA Tour of 2012.
+Madonna has included "Erotica" on four of her concert tours, the most recent being the Celebration Tour of 2023—2024.
 It was also included on Madonna's compilations, GHV2 (2001), and Celebration (2009), and has been covered and parodied by several artists, including Julie Brown and Sandra Bernhard.